Cambrian combinatorics on quiver representations (type A)

 from permutations to triangulations, following and modifying an explication~\cite[Sec.~4.3]{Reiner} of an iterated fiber-polytope construction given in~\cite{BS}.
 In the special case where $Q$ is linearly oriented, this map had been well-studied as a map to various Catalan objects --- see \cite{Tonks}, \cite[Sec.~9]{BW}, \cite[Sec.~1.5]{Stanley}.

-One of the objectives of this paper is to give a representation theoretic interpretation of Cambrian lattices and of the map $\eta_Q$.
+One of the objectives of this paper is to give a representation theoretic interpretation of the map~$\eta_Q$.
 In order to achieve this goal, we develop several other concepts and results along the way.

 Inspired by the map $\eta_Q$, we define a category $\cc$ whose objects are line segments in the polygon $P(Q)$ and whose morphisms are generated by pivots of line segments modulo mesh relations.
 We show that the category $\cc$ is equivalent to the abelian category $\ind Q$ of indecomposable representations of the quiver $Q$. \begin{thmIntro}[Theorem \ref{thm 1}] There is an equivalence of categories $F\colon\cc\to \ind Q$. \end{thmIntro}